Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Introduction

 In this paper, we improve the computational efficiency of GP models for the HTE estimation by introducing \textit{Patchwork Kriging}.
 The method is based on local approximation, reducing the computational cost by dividing the data into multiple regions.
 This approach not only reduces computational costs but also allows for region-specific hyperparameter tuning.
 The main idea of Patchwork Kriging is to obtain a continuous prediction across the boundaries by introducing a latent variable considering the difference between two local models.
 We propose estimating the propensity score $e(\bm{x})=\mathbb{P}(T=1|\bm{x})$ in advance and using it as the sole partitioning variable in this phase.
 Our approach extends Patchwork Kriging in that it partitions the data using a one-dimensional variable derived from the features.
 This idea makes the boundaries between subregions more explicit and helps to address potential imbalances in sample sizes across these regions.
 Furthermore, our model can be interpreted as a natural extension of stratification in causal inference.
 In the causal inference framework, stratification methods—which divide the entire dataset into subgroups based on propensity scores and analyze effects within each group—are widely used.
 This approach has also been extended to the Bayesian framework \citep{https://doi.org/10.1002/sim.3460, orihara2024bayesianbasedpropensityscoresubclassification}.
 However, from the perspective of HTE estimation, the results of these methods are discontinuous at the boundary points.
 Our proposed method mitigates these unnatural discontinuities inherent in conventional methods.
-A key observation underlying our approach is that, in causal inference, continuity of the heterogeneous treatment effect may not need to be imposed on the entire covariate space.
-It suffices to ensure smoothness along a one-dimensional balancing score, such as the propensity score.
-This allows us to apply Patchwork Kriging in a low-dimensional space, avoiding the geometric and computational challenges of constructing pseudo-observations in high-dimensional input domains.
+A key practical motivation underlying our approach is that, for scalable computation, continuity constraints can be imposed along an interpretable one-dimensional balancing score rather than directly over the full covariate space.
+This construction does not imply that smoothness along the propensity score is a substitute for smoothness in the original covariate space.
+Rather, it provides a computationally tractable stitching structure for local GP approximations, avoiding the geometric and computational challenges of constructing pseudo-observations in high-dimensional input domains.
 We experimentally demonstrate the efficacy of our proposed method.
 Simulation studies show that our method is computationally more efficient than standard GP-based baselines and achieves higher accuracy than simple local approximations.
-Furthermore, in a large-scale real-world application ($N=7752$), the proposed method reduced the computation time by over three hours compared to the baseline, while effectively mitigating the overfitting typically associated with data partitioning.
+Furthermore, in a large-scale real-world application ($N=7752$), the proposed method substantially reduced the computation time compared with the baseline global GP.